SeLite/SeLite.github.io/_layouts/default.md

             left: auto;
             right: 10px;
         }
-        /* Highlight the current menu & current menu item in Bootstrap menu.
-           Match by prefix, so that this works with Jekyll fix (below), which changes local links to end with '.html'.
-           Use these specific selectors, so that they override bootstrap.min.css.
-           Pages that have titles consisting of multiple names need urlForDropdownHighlight in their Jekyll header. page.url ends with .html on GitHub and in Jekyll, so I treat it.
-           The following has to be in three expressions, rather than in one complex expression - otherwise it failed.
-         */
-{% assign pageNameParts = (page.url | split: '/') %}
-{% assign pageNamePartsWithoutSlash = (pageNameParts[1] | split: '.html') %}
-{% assign pageName= pageNamePartsWithoutSlash[0] %}

-/* For some reason, pageName=="index" didn't evaluate to true.
-TODO report */
-{% if pageName contains "index" and "index" contains pageName %}
-    {% assign pageName = './' %}
-{% endif %}

          /* Highlight the menu that contains a link to the current page.
 This has to use custom data-child-urls, since there's no way to make a CSS selector depend on the next element(s) - e.g. the following didn't work:
             .dropdown-menu > li > a[href^="{{ pageName }}"] ::before ul a {color: green;}